Joachim Mossige

 Utilizing light-sheet microscopy

-As postdoc in the UiO:LifeScience ITOM-project, Joachim built his own light-sheet microscope to characterize how early mammalian embryo models (gastruloids) grow and develop, and how the first organs form.
+As postdoc in the UiO:LifeScience ITOM-project, Joachim built his own light-sheet microscope to characterize how early mammalian embryo models (using so-called mouse gastruloids) grow and develop, and how the first organs form.
 Especially, he is interested in how cells self-organize and orchestrate their motion to form tissue.
 To explain the underpinning dynamics, he couples his experiments with 3D simulations.

-To fully utilize light-sheet imaging, Joachim also studies collective cell migration in zebrafish with members of the Camila Esguerra Group and the cells' own recycling system (autophagy) in Drosophila embryos in collaboration with Helene Kn?velsrud
+To fully utilize light-sheet imaging, Joachim also studies collective cell migration and how nerve cells make new connections in live zebrafish with members of the Camila Esguerra Group and he studies the cells' own recycling system (autophagy) in Drosophila embryos in collaboration with the Helene Kn?velsrud's group.

 3D rendered image showing how cells invade the brain of a zebrafish larvae (6 dpf).
 The green signal shows the blood vessels, and the red signal shows the cells.
 To produce this visualization, image stacks from different angles were fused and deconvolved in Huygens SVI and rendered in Imaris.
 Samples provided by Wietske van der Ent, Camila Esguerra Group - Chemical Neuroscience, UiO.